IPhone 16e: Hardware

 The iPhone 16e incorporates the Apple A18 system on a chip (SoC) with 4-core GPU.
 It is available in three internal storage configurations: 128 GB, 256 GB, and 512 GB.
 It has 8 GB of RAM, twice that of the third-generation iPhone SE's 4 GB of RAM.
 The iPhone 16e also has an IP68 rating for dust and water resistance.

+To lower production costs, Apple used binned A18 chips retained from iPhone 16 production.
+On these chips, one of the five GPU cores was defective and had been rejected during manufacturing.
+With that core disabled, the chips were configured as four-core GPUs for use in the iPhone 16e.
+Because Apple had already paid for the chips during iPhone 16 production, they carried no additional procurement cost.

 The iPhone 16e also features an Apple-designed modem, the Apple C1, instead of the Qualcomm modem found in all iPhone models since the iPhone 12 and including the iPhone 16 and iPhone 16 Pro.
 However, this resulted in the iPhone 16e not supporting mmWave 5G, unlike its flagship counterparts.

 Like the previous SE models, the iPhone 16e lacks the ultra-wideband features enabled by the U2 chip which is found in other iPhone models since the iPhone 11.

 The iPhone 16e International model has Nano-SIM + eSIM + eSIM support, whereas the US model is eSIM only and the Chinese model does not have any eSIM support.

 The iPhone 16e has been designed with a USB-C port rather than the older and proprietary Lightning port.
 However, the iPhone 16e's USB-C port does not support DisplayPort video output.

 Like the iPhone 15 Pro and all models of the iPhone 16 and 17 series, the iPhone 16e features the action button replacing the mute switch.

 Unlike the standard iPhone 16 and 16 Pro, the iPhone 16e lacks the Camera Control, so Visual Intelligence can only be triggered using the Action Button, or with the default button in the Control Centre.